hsharghi/swift-resend/README.md

 SwiftResend is a Swift package used to communicate with the [Resend](https://resend.com) email sending platform API for Server Side Swift Apps.

 ## Setup
-Add the dependency to Package.swift:
+Add the dependency to your Package.swift:

 ~~~~swift
 dependencies: [